-All classes are interactive and on Zoom.
+We offer “live” classes that are interactive on zoom, as well as recorded classes for those that cannot attend a live zoom class.
 We have attendees from all over the world.
-We are in the Pacific Daylight Time Zone (PDT).
+We are in the Pacific Standard Time Zone (PST).

 If you are new to Zoom, you can do a test meeting here to test your internet connection, audio and visual.

 I. Horse Hospice Introductory Class – cost: $35 USD

 1) Next “live” zoom class date (1 1/2 hours): Saturday, February 13, 2021 at 10:30 am-12 noon PST

 2) Recorded class (50 mins) – available anytime

 Hospice sees death as a normal and natural process.
 It allows death to unfold on its own timeline.
 It neither speeds it up, nor slows it down.
 Its focus is on comfort care, rather than treatment and curing.
 If you are looking for alternatives to euthanasia from a holistic perspective, this class is for you.
 Topics covered in the class are: